 The three required 4000-level courses are offered in sequence:

 - ECON 4050 – Origins of Modern Economics – in Fall Quarter

 - ECON 4030 – Advanced Microeconomic Theory – in Winter Quarter

 - ECON 4020 – Advanced Macroeconomic Theory – in Spring Quarter

 There is much value in taking these courses in this order, because of connections among them.
-The other required course, ECON 3670 – Econometrics – is usually offered in spring or winter.
+The other required course, ECON 3670 – Econometrics – is usually offered in Fall and be taken in the second year of coursework.
 These courses give you the economic theory and tools expected of someone with an M.A. in Economics.
 Another course, ECON 3850 – Mathematics for Economists – is normally offered in Fall Quarter and is especially desirable to take as preparation for ECON 4030 and ECON 4020 if a student wants to make sure that his or her mathematical skills are adequate for doing economics.

 It is possible to take courses in other departments in the University, but to able to count such courses towards your Econ MA requirements, you must have received permission from the Department Chair and fill out the Graduate Course Substitution Form.
 A student considering pursuing a Ph.D. in Economics after finishing our program should also think about improving his or her math skills, perhaps by taking courses in the Math Department.
 Only under unusual circumstances will such courses be allowed to count towards your Econ MA requirements.